Stealth Broadband CenturyLink

 Need a dumpster?
 Call the village office for more information.
 (402) 986-1666.

-Have oversized junk that does not fit in your dumpster?
-You can haul these items to the Northeast Coalition landfill North of Clarkson.
-The landfill is 11 miles Northwest of Howells.
-Call the landfill first to make sure they can accept your items.
+Have oversized junk that doesn’t fit in your dumpster?
+You can haul these items to the Northeast Coalition landfill North of Clarkson or the Butler County Landfill East of David City.
+Call the landfills first to make sure they can accept your items.